YaoGroup/DIFFICE_jax/paper.md

 can accurately infer the correct viscosity profile from the synthetic data.

 We note that the tutorial example includes only the first four features of pinnIceShelf.
-For the last two advanced features—(5) the extended-PINNs approach and (6) the inversion of anisotropic viscosity—well-documented examples for selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.
+For the last two advanced features: (5) the extended-PINNs approach and (6) the inversion of anisotropic viscosity, well-documented examples using real observational data for selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.

 <!Question: existing library for convention method, (2) name of the libary.
 (3) what is the figure to add in the paper.!>